last updated: August 30, 2025

 --- ... open the windowlocal fzf_opts = {"--cycle",[[--bind='ctrl-d:preview-page-down']],[[--bind='ctrl-u:preview-page-up']],[[--preview='bat --style=numbers --color=always {1}']],}local formatted_opts = table.concat(fzf_opts, " ")local cmd = ("fd | fzf %s > %s"):format(formatted_opts, tempname)vim.fn.jobstart(cmd, {term = true,on_exit = function()local force = truevim.api.nvim_win_close(term_winnr, force)local fzf_content = vim.fn.readfile(tempname)if #fzf_content > 0 thenvim.cmd("edit " .. fzf_content[1])endvim.fn.delete(tempname)end,})vim.cmd "startinsert"

 This right here is the core of our functionality.
-Let's make it a bit more modular:
+Let's make it a bit nicer:

 --- @class FzfOpts--- @field source string--- @field options? string[]--- @field sink? fun(entry: string)--- @field sinklist? fun(entry:string[])--- @param opts FzfOptslocal function fzf(opts)opts.options = opts.options or {}local tempname = vim.fn.tempname()local editor_height = vim.o.lines - 1local border_height = 2local listed = falselocal scratch = truelocal term_bufnr = vim.api.nvim_create_buf(listed, scratch)local term_winnr = vim.api.nvim_open_win(term_bufnr, true, {relative = "editor",row = editor_height,col = 0,width = vim.o.columns,height = math.floor(editor_height / 2 - border_height),border = "rounded",title = "Fzf term",})local cmd = ("%s | fzf %s > %s"):format(opts.source, table.concat(opts.options, " "), tempname)vim.fn.jobstart(cmd, {term = true,on_exit = function()vim.api.nvim_win_close(term_winnr, true)local temp_content = vim.fn.readfile(tempname)if #temp_content > 0 thenif opts.sink thenopts.sink(temp_content[1])elseif opts.sinklist thenopts.sinklist(temp_content)endendvim.fn.delete(tempname)end,})vim.cmd "startinsert"endfzf {source = "fd",options = {"--cycle",[[--bind='ctrl-d:preview-page-down']],[[--bind='ctrl-u:preview-page-up']],[[--preview='bat --style=numbers --color=always {1}']],},sink = function(entry)vim.cmd("edit " .. entry)end,}